giulianopz/lfcs/domains/6-storage-management/b.md

 Before each logical volume can be used, we need to create a filesystem on top of it.

-We’ll use ext4 as an example here since it allows us both to increase and reduce the size of each LV (as opposed to xfs that only allows to increase the size):
+We'll use ext4 as an example here since it allows us both to increase and reduce the size of each LV (as opposed to xfs that only allows to increase the size):
 ```
 sudo mkfs.ext4 /dev/vg00/vol_projects
 sudo mkfs.ext4 /dev/vg00/vol_backups